-- Delaware Valley College defines a traditional semester hour of credit as follows: 50 minutes per week in class; at least two hours of study outside of class; 15 weeks of instruction (including exam week).
+- Delaware Valley University defines a traditional semester hour of credit as follows: 50 minutes per week in class; at least two hours of study outside of class; 15 weeks of instruction (including exam week).
 A minimum full-time load is 12 hours per week in class.
 Coursework that is offered in an alternative or non-traditional format must include an appropriate amount of in-class instruction and study outside of class in a manner that will ensure the student is able to achieve the course outcomes as outlined in the course syllabus; or

-- At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by Delaware Valley College including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.
+- At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by Delaware Valley University including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.